Proof Before Power

 We do not build production systems.

-We design governance architecture that makes production systems defensible.
+👉 We define the control layer that makes production systems defensible.

 Governance architecture applies across: